cyberman54/ESP32-Paxcounter/README.md

 # Power saving mode

 Paxcounter supports a battery friendly power saving mode.
-In this mode the device enters deep sleep, after all data is polled from all sensors and the dataset is completeley sent through all user configured channels (LORAWAN / SPI / MQTT).
+In this mode the device enters deep sleep, after all data is polled from all sensors and the dataset is completeley sent through all user configured channels (LORAWAN / SPI / MQTT / SD-Card).
 Set *#define SLEEPCYCLE* in paxcounter.conf to enable power saving mode and to specify the duration of a sleep cycle.
 Power consumption in deep sleep mode depends on your hardware, i.e. if on board peripherals can be switched off or set to a chip specific sleep mode either by MCU or by power management unit (PMU) as found on TTGO T-BEAM v1.0/V1.1.
 See *power.cpp* for power management, and *reset.cpp* for sleep and wakeup logic.

 # Time sync